dspitza/dspitza.github.io/index.md

 # Welcome to my webpage!

-- My name is Dominik Spitza and I am an expert for events, scientific project management, customer support and administrative Consulting to support researchers’ visions and projects.
+- My name is Dominik Spitza and I am an expert for events, scientific project management, customer service and administrative Consulting to support researchers’ visions and projects.
 - I have overseen the full lifecycle of more than 150 international conferences & policy events worldwide.
 - I obtained my diploma in business administration and China Studies from the University of Cologne in Germany with a focus on marketing, brand management and business psychology.